The Price of Water (A Babushka Short Story)

 Her words lingered in the air like a riddle.
 Lev opened his mouth to respond, but she was already turning away, melting back into the shadows of her cell.

-The flicker of the lantern cast a soft glow, and he could feel Mina shift beside him, her arm brushing his.
-Without a word, she pulled him closer, letting him rest against her.
-Lev felt the warmth of her body, her steady breathing, and, despite everything, a small sense of comfort washed over him.
+Mina shifted beside him, her arm brushing his.
+Without a word, she pulled him closer.
+Lev felt the warmth of her steady breathing, and, despite everything, a small sense of comfort washed over him.

 He wondered how she could still stand to be near him after what he’d done—dragging her into this mess.
-As he relaxed into her soft embrace, her hand resting lightly on his arm, he couldn’t help but hope she might forgive him for it.
+He couldn’t help but hope she might forgive him for it.

-Lev’s consciousness stirred as if from a deep fog, the sensation of movement tugging him upward.
-His body jerked slightly, and for a moment, he was caught in that strange half-dream state where he was falling, falling—and then his eyes snapped open.
-His legs dragged limply beneath him, two pairs of iron grips clamped on either side of his arms, digging into the soft tissue of his shoulders like vises.
-He blinked, disoriented, and it took a second to realize he wasn’t hitting the ground but being carried.
+Something jolted him, and for a moment, he hung in that strange half-dream state, weightless, falling into nothing—then his eyes snapped open.
+His legs dangled uselessly, and he felt two pairs of iron grips on his arms, their fingers biting into his shoulders like vises.
+He blinked, disoriented, and it took him a moment to piece it together: he wasn’t hitting the ground—he was being carried.

 His head pounded from the pressure of the guards’ hands as they hauled him through dim corridors.
 The cool air brushed his face, sharp in contrast to the weighty heat lingering in his limbs.
 He could just make out the sound of Mina behind him, her breath heavy, her feet shuffling reluctantly forward.
 He knew her well enough by now to sense her frustration—could practically feel her biting her tongue to keep from snapping at their captors.